testCeerczy/ShootSpacer/README.md

 ShootSpacer
 ===========

-by Michal K. and Lukasz Z.
+by Michał K. and Łukasz Ż.